What Are Payment Gateways and How Do They Work?

 How do payment gateways work?

-3. The gateway pushes that information to the bank to determine who issued the card (Visa, MasterCard, etc.).
+The gateway forwards this information to the bank to identify the card issuer (Visa, MasterCard, etc.).

-4. The request is then routed to the correct network.
+The request is directed to the appropriate network.

-6. The bank then either approves the payment, or denies it with an error code.
+The bank either approves the payment or denies it, providing an error code if applicable.

-With offline payments, it’s not unusual that payments remain pending until the merchant reconciles them, but online payments usually go through right away unless there’s an issue with the payment processing.
+For offline payments, it is common for payments to remain pending until the merchant reconciles them, whereas online payments typically process immediately unless there is an issue with payment processing.

 Are payment gateways secure?